Solomun (musician): Musical career

 Until the end of June 2014, he owned the Hamburg-based club Ego, co-run by his sister and Adriano Trolio.

 Solomun's musical roots are in hip-hop, soul, funk, and R&B. His sound has been described as "house music, but with deep, ultra funky basslines, euphoric melodies and emotionally charged vocals".

-In 2015, he was holding two residencies on Ibiza, at night-clubs Pacha and Destino.
+In From at least 2015-2016, he held two residencies (both dubbed Solomun +1) in Ibiza, at night-clubs Pacha and Destino.

-Solomun kicked off 2016 with two events at The BPM Festival including Diynamic in the Jungle and Solomun +1 with Mano Le Tough.
+Solomun started 2016 with two events at The BPM Festival including Diynamic in the Jungle and Solomun +1 with Mano Le Tough.
 Following that, the Bosnian artist continued touring across North America.
-The Diynamic family then celebrated ten years at Watergate in Berlin on April 9, 2016, which they followed with a ten-year celebration at DC-10 in Ibiza on August 19, 2016.
+The Diynamic family then celebrated ten years at Watergate in Berlin on April 9, 2016, which they followed with a ten-year jubilee at DC-10 in Ibiza on August 19, 2016.

-Solomun also hosted two residencies in Ibiza, Spain, in 2016—Solomun +1 at Pacha and Solomun +1 live at Ushuaia and Destino.
 He has played at events like Ultra Europe, Exit Festival, Melt!
-Festival, Tomorrowland, and Movement Croatia in 2016 and 2017, also in Hungexpo in 2018.
+Festival, Tomorrowland, and Movement Croatia in 2016 and 2017, and also at Hungexpo in 2018.

-In 2018, Solomun played himself as an in-residence DJ for the videogame Grand Theft Auto Online, as part of the After Hours DLC.
-Additionally, Solomun's music video for "Customer is King" was made entirely within Grand Theft Auto V's in-game engine as part of a larger collaboration between him and Rockstar Games.
+In 2018, Solomun played himself as an in-residence DJ for the video game Grand Theft Auto Online, as part of the After Hours update.
+Additionally, Solomun's music video for "Customer is King" was made entirely within Grand Theft Auto Vs engine as part of a larger collaboration between him and Rockstar Games.